Rezatachi/Coden/README.md

 > play - playing music from youtube URL

-> stop - stops the music from the bot
+> leave - stops the music from the bot

 >Upcoming commands: queue, pause, skip